Pivot Table Count Unique (Table of Contents)

 Step 1: Select the data range for this entire tabular data that spreads across A1 to D13.

-Step 3: Once you click on the Insert menu tab, you’ll see different insert options associated with the selected range of cells; out of those, under the Tables group, you could see PivotTable.
+Step 3: Once you click on the Insert menu tab, you’ll see different insert options associated with the selected range of cells; out of those, under the Tables group, you can see PivotTable.
 Click on it to add a pivot table for a given range of data.

 You have a shortcut to add a pivot table.
 You can use Alt + N + V as a keyboard shortcut to insert a pivot table.
 This will also allow you to add a pivot table in Excel using the keyboard shortcut.